vivchu/2800-202310-DTC07/README.md

 3. If Node.js is installed, open a terminal or command prompt.
 4. Navigate to the directory where the cloned repo is located using the cd command.
 5. Download Studio 3T https://studio3t.com/download/
-6. Download the Kaggle Dataset.  https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews resource=download
+6. Download the Kaggle Dataset. https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews
-7. Copy and Paste the code below to modify the Database to store the first 103,426 recipes
+7. Copy and Paste the code below to modify the database to store the first 103,426 recipes
     ```
     const collection = db.getCollection("recipes");
     // Get the IDs of the first 103,426 items